katilp/opendata-howto-docker-pre-exercise/_episodes/04-validation.md

 Congratulations!
 You are all set with your Docker environment.

+> ## Work assignment
+>
+> Now, submit your assignment for this lesson.
+You will find a task in our [assignment form](https://forms.gle/7YYRv6ZCTfRYiocr7); remember you must sign in and <strong style="color: red;">click on the submit button</strong> in order to save your work.
+You can go back to edit the form at any time.
+{: .challenge}

 > Problems have been reported running amd-based containers such as this on MacOS with M1 chip.
 Increasing the memory available to Docker may help.
 Please check the possible solutions in [this post](https://opendata-forum.cern.ch/t/cms-open-data-docker-test-and-validate-error/111/12).
 {: .testimonial}